payu-india/CMS-Chatbot/docs/Third-party verification/collect-payments-with-tpv-merchant-hosted-checkout/net-banking-integration-for-tpv.md

 ### Prerequisites

 Seamless integration has to be done as per the standard kit.
-For more information, refer to  <a href="_payment-merchant-hosted" target="_blank">Collect Payments API</a> under API Reference.
+For more information, refer to  <a href="https://docs.payu.in/reference/_payment-merchant-hosted" target="_blank">Collect Payments API</a> under API Reference.

 ***